ezwang8/data-sourcing-challenge/README.md

 # Data Sourcing Challenge

 ## Project Overview
-The program is tasked to allow the NOAA Space Weather Prediction Center to predict the occurrence of a Geomagnetic Storms (GSTs).
+The program is tasked to allow the NOAA Space Weather Prediction Center to predict the occurrence of a Geomagnetic Storms (GSTs) that are caused by Coronal Mass Ejections (CMEs).
 To achieve this, users must extract data from NASA's API, specify the data related to CME and GST, and then merge and clean the data for the most optimal predictive models.

 ## Installation Instructions
 1. **Clone the Repository:**